vigneshuvi/node-webservice-manager/README.md

 ####1.
 Environment setup

-    Web Service basics have to support multiple environments like development, QA, Production environment and Configurated in the generic format.
+    Web Service basics have to support multiple environments like development, QA, Production environment and Configured in the generic format.

     The `config.json` is helpful achieve the Environment setup.